-Grounds for admiralty claims are prescribed in an exhaustive list at Section 20(2), Paragraphs (a) to (s) of the Senior Courts Act 1981.
+Grounds for admiralty claims are prescribed in an exhaustive list at Section 20(2) of the Senior Courts Act 1981.
 These include damage received or done by a ship, loss or damage to goods carried in a ship, claims in respect of a mortgage on a ship, towage and pilotage.
-It is not possible to base an arrest on a claim for bunkers.
+It is not possible to base an arrest on a claim for bunkers, legal costs or insurance premiums.